Tenpi/musicplayer.moe/readme.md

-## Still a WIP!
+## This is a WIP!
+Come back soon.

-This is an audio player with many cool effects.
+This is a music player with many cool effects.

 ### Features:
 -Play, pause, stop, loop, and seek audio